 On December 27, 2011, we acquired substantially all the assets used by Lawrenceburg Distillers Indiana, LLC ("LDI") in its beverage alcohol business, and we now produce premium bourbon, corn and rye whiskeys, gin, grain neutral spirits and distillers feed at our distillery located in Lawrenceburg and Greendale, Indiana ("Indiana Distillery").
 The purchase price of the acquisition was equal to the current assets minus current liabilities as of December 27, 2011, which was estimated at closing to be \$11,041.
 During April 2012, management and the seller completed working capital true-ups.
-The result of the true-ups was not material to our financial results.
+The result of the true-ups was not material to our financial position or operating results.

 Since acquiring the distillery operations of LDI, we have taken several steps to improve its profitability.
-We recently completed the planning stages of implementing an SAP information technology system for accounting, sales, supply chain and manufacturing at this facility.
+During the second quarter of the current fiscal year, we completed the planning stages of implementing an SAP information technology system for accounting, sales, supply chain and manufacturing at this facility.
 We went live on SAP on July 1, 2012.
-We have spent \$134 on this implementation project through June 30, 2012 and we expect future expenditures to be approximately \$280.